swiftlang/swift-org-website/server/guides/performance.md

 title: Debugging Performance Issues
 ---

 First of all, it's very important to make sure that you compiled your Swift code in _release mode_.
 The performance difference between debug and release builds is huge in Swift.

-You can compile your Swift code in release mode using
+You can compile your Swift code in release mode using:

     swift build -c release